 So perhaps we need a total change of perspective…

 Society pushes success and the good life.
 And many strive for it all their lives.
 Only to find in retirement age that they no longer have the health or energy to keep up with it all.
 And they start downsizing to create a simpler, calmer life.
 Or perhaps because of overspending, enter their pension years with barely enough to eke by.
 And lament all that money spent on useless, frivolous things.

 But the saddest thing of all is how much they often miss along the way.
 Growing apart as a couple, because of not focusing on creating intimacy.
 Finding that their children have no time for them, because they’re now following in their parents’ footsteps.
 Friends are few because work, shopping, and the good life took priority over them.
 And God seems far-off because they failed to cultivate a relationship with him.

 Society’s norm says we should have it all and do it all.

 But everything calls for a trade-off.
 We can only keep up with so much, and we can only fit so many activities into our day.
 There will never be enough time, space, or energy for everything.
 And we don’t really need it all anyway, do we?

 We have found that some of our happiest times were also our simplest.
 Perhaps because fewer distractions helped us see and appreciate the more meaningful things of life.
 A slow and happy simple life.
 With plenty of time for the things that really matter: like God, family, friends, and neighbors.
 Making memories, creating happy times.
 And just being together.

 I remember few gifts from my childhood, but I remember special family times and trips.
 And even the simplest things like the drive-in theater in our old station wagon.
 My parents worked a lot.
 Four kids makes for a lot of work!
-But they were mostly worked at building a full and happy life for our family, and creating happy memories!
+But they mostly worked at building a full and happy life for our family, and creating happy memories!